James Bourque (baseball)

-James Buchanan Bourque (born July 9, 1993) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Washington Nationals.
+James Buchanan Bourque (born July 9, 1993) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Washington Nationals.

 Career

 Washington Nationals

 Bourque attended Huron High School in Ann Arbor, Michigan and played college baseball at the University of Michigan.
 He was drafted by the Washington Nationals in the 14th round of the 2014 Major League Baseball draft.
-He spent his first professional season with the Gulf Coast Nationals and Auburn Doubledays.
+He spent his first professional season with the Gulf Coast Nationals and Low-A Auburn Doubledays.
 Bourque missed the 2015 season after undergoing Tommy John surgery.

+Bourque returned to action in 2016 with the Single–A Hagerstown Suns.
+In 17 games (13 starts), he logged a 5–6 record and 5.03 ERA with 55 strikeouts in 68 innings of work.
+Bourque spent the 2017 season back with Hagerstown, making 23 appearances (20 starts) and registering a 5–7 record and 5.07 ERA with 90 strikeouts in 113 2/3 innings pitched.

 Prior to the 2018 season, the Nationals converted him from a starter into a relief pitcher.
-Bourque turned in a 1.70 ERA between the Class-A Advanced Potomac Nationals and Class-AA Harrisburg Senators, working exclusively in relief, and rocketed up the prospect charts to be ranked as the Nationals' 17th-best prospect by MLB.com midway through the 2018 season.
-The Nationals added him to their 40-man roster after the 2018 season.
+Bourque turned in a 1.70 ERA between the High-A Potomac Nationals and Double-A Harrisburg Senators, working exclusively in relief, and rocketed up the prospect charts to be ranked as the Nationals' 17th-best prospect by MLB.com midway through the 2018 season.
+On November 19, 2018, the Nationals added Bourque to their 40-man roster to protect him from the Rule 5 draft.